deliveroo/deliveroo.engineering/README.md

 ### HouseTrip engineering guidelines

-This repo hostts all of the style guides we refer to.
+This repo hosts all of the style guides and guidelines that we refer to.

 Every engineer should have read these guides and strive to stick to them: this is how we build fast, consistent, reliable, reusable software.